F3YoD/Lighter-Than-Fast/README.md

 - Relying too much on [FTL](http://subsetgames.com/): we're driven towards spaceships combats and ressources management, and the way we see it might evolve through time

 ## Optional
-- Multiple language support
+- Multiple languages support

 ## Description
 - You play a spaceship desperately crawling through the universe.
 You lack ressources and need to fight hostile vessels to steal *plasma*, a form of energy used to fuel weapons and engines

 ## Technical side
 - We're using the `extern` keyword on two types of variables: the renderer and the fonts.
-We want both to stay in memory and to be accessible everywhere given the need to use them everywhere.
+We want both to stay in memory and to be accessible everywhere given their omnipresence in SDL functions.
 - Macros have been defined in order to be able to use the `#variable` notation to assert the good creation of SDL elements.
+- `interface.c` is home to many `static` variables.
+We made this choice in order to keep important data in memory while avoiding verbose.

 ## Data structure
 We define game entities such as ships, as types.